ARPITAAAAAAA/SkillLab2_Embedded_Visionary_Minds/README.md

 ## 2.2 Original Twist

-Unlike standard remote-controlled cars, GuardianBot focuses on "floor-specific" intelligence.
+Unlike standard remote-controlled cars, Our RoboCar focuses on "floor-specific" intelligence.
 It is specifically designed for multi-story institutions where it can be left to patrol a single level independently.
 The original twist lies in its demographic-logging feature (age detection), turning a simple surveillance camera into a data-gathering tool for institutional security.

 ---